rocky-linux/documentation/docs/guides/automation/cronie.md

 * Once the above has been entered (again assuming `vi` is the system editor), press <kbd>ESC</kbd> to exit insert mode.
 * Save and exit your file with <kbd>SHIFT</kbd>+<kbd>:</kbd>+<kbd>wq!</kbd> (displayed at the bottom of the editor).

 Now the script will run every night at 22:00.
-Obviously, this is a very simple example.
+This is a simplistic example.
 Things can become more complicated if you need something more elaborate.

 !!! tip "Attention"